kev197/rutgers_igvc/README.md

 ## Installation

 The Ubuntu version is 20.04, and the ROS version is noetic.
-To run the code, just put the package in the src directory of your chosen workspace and run the command
+To run the code, put the package into the src directory.
+Then, run:

 ```bash
 catkin_make
 ```
+(it may be necessary to create an extra "temporary" package then run catkin_make because catkin doesn't recognize the package you put in directly)

 Also, every time you open a new terminal run